In this module, we will use the dataset and analysis that you created in Module 1 (Build your first dashboard).

 If you are using QuickSight in a single tenant mode (with default namespace), you can use UserName and GroupName in laying out the data access rules.
 In Multitenant mode (with one namespace per tenant), use the UserArn and GroupArn instead as these will help uniquely identify users and groups across your entire account.

-Since RLS is applied at dataset level, it helps you secure all analyses and dashboards built out from the dataset so far and any subsequent builds.
+Since RLS is applied at dataset level, it helps you secure all analyses and dashboards built out from the dataset already as well as any subsequent builds.